de1chk1nd/f5-k8s-istio-lab/docs/source/index.rst

 If you want to set up the lab locally, you can still use the lab guide.
 Just prepare a kubernetes cluster and a f5.
 Just adjust IP Adresses accordingly to meet you local lab.

-**Another option** to build a local lab, is to use the installation guide Nicola Mennant wrote on Dev Central.
+**Another option** to build a local lab, is to use the installation guide Nicolas Mennant wrote on Dev Central.
 Part-1 focuses on the basic infrastrucure - part-2 focuses on the CIS service itself.
 If you want to stick with this lab here guide, and not the one from Nicolas, you'll jusst need to work yourself thorugh part 1 and than get back to continue with this lab.